Open-Finance-Lab/FinLLM-Leaderboard/docs/source/frequently_asked/financial_data.rst

-How to get high quality/realtime financial data?
+How to get high-quality financial data?
 ==============================================